QubesOS/qubes-doc/common-tasks/backup-restore.md

    **Note:** The supplied passphrase is used for **both** encryption/decryption and integrity verification.
 If you decide not to encrypt your backup (by unchecking the **Encrypt backup** box), the passphrase you supply will be used **only** for integrity verification.
 If you supply a passphrase but do not check the **Encrypt backup** box, your backup will **not** be encrypted!

+4. You will now the the summary of VMs to be backed up.
+If there are any issues preventing the backup, they will be listed here and the **Next** button greyed out.

-4. When you are ready, click **Next**.
+5. When you are ready, click **Next**.
 Qubes will proceed to create your backup.
 Once the progress bar has completed, you may click **Finish**.

 Restoring from a Backup (R4.0 and later)
 -----------------------

-1. In **Qubes VM Manager**, click **System** on the menu bar, then click **Restore Qubes from backup** in the drop-down list.
+1. Go to **Applications menu -> System Tools -> Restore Backup**.
 This brings up the **Qubes Restore VMs** window.

 2. Select the source location of the backup to be restored:

-   - If your backup is located on a [USB mass storage device](/doc/stick-mounting/), select the device in the drop-down box next to **Device**.
+   - If your backup is located on a [USB mass storage device](/doc/stick-mounting/), attach it first to another VM or select `sys-usb` in the next item.
    - If your backup is located in a (currently running) VM, select the VM in the drop-down box next to **AppVM**.

-   You must also specify the directory in which the backup resides (or a command to be executed in a VM).
+   You must also specify the directory and filename of the backup (or a command to be executed in a VM) in the **Backup file** field.
 If you followed the instructions in the previous section, "Creating a Backup," then your backup is most likely in the location you chose as the destination in step 3.
-For example, if you had chosen the `~/backups` directory of a VM as your destination in step 3, you would now select the same VM and again type `backups` into the **Backup directory** field.
+For example, if you had chosen the `~/backups` directory of a VM as your destination in step 3, you would now select the same VM and again browse to (using `...`) the `backups` folder.
+Once you've located the backup file, double-click it or select it and hit **OK**.

-   **Note:** After you have typed the directory location of the backup in the **Backup directory** field, click the ellipsis button `...` to the right of the field.

 3. There are three options you may select when restoring from a backup:
-   1.  **ignore missing templates and net VMs**: If any of the VMs in your backup depended upon a NetVM or TemplateVM that is not present in (i.e., "missing from") the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway.
+   1.  **ignore missing templates and net VMs**: If any of the VMs in your backup depended upon a NetVM or TemplateVM that is not present in (i.e., "missing from") the current system, checking this box will ignore the fact that they are missing and restore the VMs anyway and set them to use the default NetVM and system default template.
    2.  **ignore username mismatch**: This option applies only to the restoration of dom0's home directory.
 If your backup was created on a Qubes system which had a different dom0 username than the dom0 username of the current system, then checking this box will ignore the mismatch between the two usernames and proceed to restore the home directory anyway.
    3.  **Verify backup integrity, do not restore the data**: This will scan the backup file for corrupted data.
 However, it does not currently detect if it is missing data as long as it is a correctly structured, non-corrupted backup file.
 See [issue #3498](https://github.com/QubesOS/qubes-issues/issues/3498) for more details.

 4. If your backup is encrypted, you must check the **Encrypted backup** box.
 If a passphrase was supplied during the creation of your backup (regardless of whether it is encrypted), then you must supply it here.

    **Note:** The passphrase which was supplied when the backup was created was used for **both** encryption/decryption and integrity verification.
 If the backup was not encrypted, the supplied passphrase is used only for integrity verification.
+All backups made from a Qubes R4.0 system will be encrypted.

+5. You will now the the summary of VMs to be restored.
+If there are any issues preventing the restore, they will be listed here and the **Next** button greyed out.

-5. When you are ready, click **Next**.
+6. When you are ready, click **Next**.
 Qubes will proceed to restore from your backup.
 Once the progress bar has completed, you may click **Finish**.

 Restoring from a Backup (R3.2 and earlier)
 -----------------------